 Hidden assets can impact both the property division and the award of support payments.
 Assets hidden by one spouse deprive the other spouse of his or her share.
 If the hidden assets include income-producing assets such as a business venture or an investment portfolio, the spouse receiving support could receive a lesser amount of support to which he or she is entitled.

 Some of the most common personal and business assets hidden during a family law case include:

 - Offshore bank accounts – Bank accounts can be hidden no matter where they are established.
 Overseas bank accounts are often easier to hide and more difficult for a spouse to access even if they are discovered.

-- Real estate that does not produce income – Rental real estate is easier to find because it often creates tax paperwork.
-Real estate that is not rented may not create a tax paper trail, so it will be harder to find.
+- Real estate – Rental real estate (income-producing) is easier to find because it often creates tax paperwork.
+Real estate that is not rented may not create a tax paper trail, making it harder to find.

-- Collectibles, including antiques, jewelry, coins, and artwork – These are often portable and, therefore, easy to move and hide.
+- Collectibles, including antiques, jewelry, precious gems, coins, sports memorabilia, and artwork – These types of personal property are portable and, therefore, easy to move and hide.

-- Rare livestock, including animals such as thoroughbred horses – Even though these assets may be a bit more difficult to hide because of their size and the care required, their true value might be easily concealed.
+- Rare livestock, including animals such as thoroughbred horses – Even though these assets are a bit more difficult to hide because of their size and the care required, their true value might be concealed.